Saturday, November 1, 2025

 Wednesday, September 10, 2025

-Pivot Expense Split: Posting Unlimited Offline Transactions
+Pivot Expense Split: Posting Timeout

-The use of installable trigger requires new authorization which has been approved by Google today.
+The use of installable trigger requires new permission which has been reviewed and approved by Google today.
+When you run the add-on, Google will prompt you the new permission for your authorization.

 Wednesday, August 27, 2025